-The provisions of Part I of CPIA apply to alleged offences where the criminal investigation commenced on or after 1 April 1997.
-The defendant must give, in the defence statement, particulars of an alibi on which she or he intends to rely.
+The Defendant must, in the Defence statement, give the particulars of an alibi on which she or he intends to rely.
 This should include:

-- the name, address and date of birth of any witness the defendant believes is able to give evidence in support of the alibi, or as many of those details as are known to the accused when the statement is given
+- The name, address and date of birth of any witness the Defendant believes is able to give evidence in support of the alibi, or as many of those details as are known when the statement is given.

-- any information in the accused's possession which might be of material assistance in identifying or finding such witness where the details above are not known to the accused when the statement is given.
+- Any information in the Defendant’s possession, which might be of material assistance in identifying or finding such witness, where the details above are not known to the Defendant when the statement is given.

-For guidance in respect of the defendant's duty of disclosure please see the Disclosure Manual in general and in particular those parts concerning evidence of alibi.
+For guidance in respect of the defendant's duty of disclosure please see the Disclosure Manual, in particular those parts concerning evidence of alibi.

-For offences where the investigation commenced before that date, the old law applies.
-This dealt with in Chapter 1 of Part 1 of the Disclosure Manual.
+For offences where the investigation commenced before 1 April 1997, the old law applies.
+This is dealt with in Chapter 1 of Part 1 of the Disclosure Manual.

-When a defence statement containing particulars of an alibi is received:
+When a Defence statement containing particulars of an alibi is received, Prosecutors should:

-- check that the particulars of the alibi included in the statement are sufficient for police investigation.
-If not, request further information from the defence, i.e. where, when and with whom
+- Check that the particulars of the alibi included in the statement are sufficient for police investigation.
+If not, Prosecutors should request further information from the Defence i.e. where, when and with whom .

-The Police will provide a report on their investigations of the alibi.
+The police will provide a report on their investigations of the alibi.
 A copy should be sent to the Prosecuting advocate.
 Prosecutors are reminded that standard disclosure principles apply to these reports.

-If the police are unable to locate a witness at an address given in the defence statement, notify the defence and request they supply any further information in their possession that might assist in tracing the witness.
+If the police are unable to locate a witness at an address given in the Defence statement, the Defence should be notified and asked to supply any further information in their possession that might assist in tracing the witness.